Jessica Caban: Career

 She began her career in 2002, after being chosen to represent Jennifer Lopez's line "J-LO" as a runner-up in a nationwide search.
 She was later featured in many commercials and magazines and landed the main role in Proyecto Uno's music video "Holla".

 In 2008, Caban auditioned for Sí TV's new reality competition show, Model Latina, in which aspiring models compete against each other in fashion and cultural challenges; it was filmed in Los Angeles.
 Caban and Darlenis Duran competed in the season finale, where Caban has crowned Sí TV's first Model Latina.
 She was awarded a $10,000 contract with Q Management and was featured in spreads of magazines.

 Personal life

-Caban has been in a relationship with singer Bruno Mars since 2011.
-She has attended three Grammys alongside him and has been supporting Mars for over a decade of his career so far.
+Caban began dating singer Bruno Mars in 2011.
+The couple lived in a mansion in the Hollywood Hills with a Rottweiler named Geronimo and she attended three Grammy Award ceremonies with him.